-Once returned to our own natural state, on the so-called “other side” after the death of the earthen body, it is not uncommon to recognize our former human religion/philosophy/spiritual outlook (including our most profound conceptions of Enlightenment) as almost embarrassingly naive and even infantile in the higher view of things (and there most certainly is a larger picture that we in human form cannot even begin to comprehend).
+Once returned to our own natural state, on the so-called “other side” after the death of the earthen body, it is not uncommon to recognize our previous human spiritual outlook — including our most seemingly profound conceptions of Enlightenment — as almost embarrassingly naive and even infantile in the higher view of things (and there most certainly is a larger picture that we in human form cannot even begin to comprehend).

 Indeed, once the dense meat suit is slipped off, we will typically recognize that, what had passed for some degree of self-awareness during incarnation, was mostly a kind of dull sleep-walk in comparison to our actual state.
 Even then, there are many levels of awareness, far beyond our human ken, that still must be traversed before one can speak of true enlightenment.
 The luminous orb of our soul body itself is still a kind of temporary sheath that too must ultimately be discarded (but that’s skipping ahead a bit).

 Furthermore, the vast majority of us are not really here, incarnating in this dense psycho-physical realm, to pursue some humanly-conceived “Enlightenment”.
 “The Spiritual Search” is a game that has kept us mostly misdirected down through the centuries, and indeed accounts for a good deal of the turmoil, confusion, delusion, and strife we put ourselves through, here on this rock.